 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.

-So why not make your own shrimp ceviche?
+So why not make your own Mexican shrimp ceviche recipe with avocado?
 It’s a very refreshing dish for the spring or summer months, and it couldn’t be easier to prepare!